ashusnapx/namaste-react-/README.md

 - A laptop with an Internet connection
 - Basic knowledge of HTML, CSS, and JavaScript
-- A hunger for learning
+- Hunger for Learning
-- Readiness for a grind
+- Ready for a grind

 ### What language will the course be taught in?

-The entire course will be taught in English.
+Everything will be taught in English.

 ### Will there be recordings of the sessions?

-Yes, you will have access to the recordings of all the course videos for a period of three years.
+You get 3 years access to the recordings of all the course videos.

 ### Will you cover Node.js and Data Structures?

-No, this is an intensive frontend React web series.
-We will focus solely on React and not cover Node.js or Data Structures.
-The course is designed to provide an in-depth, hands-on learning experience with React.
+This is an intensive frontend React web series, we will not be covering Node.js or Data Structures.
+This is a pure React in-depth hands-on course.

 ### Will there be any job guarantee after this Live course?

-No, this is not a job-guarantee program.
-We do not make false promises.
-However, upon completing the episodes and assignments on time, you will gain strong React skills that will make interview questions a piece of cake for you.
+NO, this is NOT a Job-guarantee program.
+(No false promises).
+But we are sure, that if you finish watching these episodes and assignments on time, you will be so good in React that interview questions will be a piece of cake for you.

-### Can I watch the classes only on my phone without a laptop?
+### Can I watch the classes only on phone without Laptop?

-No, you will need a laptop as you will be working on assignments and coding projects that require a development environment.
+No, you will need a laptop as you will be working on assignments and coding projects.

-### I have more questions.
-How can I reach out to you?
+### I have more questions, how can I reach out to you?

-Feel free to drop us an email at support@namastedev.com, and we will be happy to assist you.

-Let's embark on this React learning journey together and become React heroes! 🚀
+Drop us a mail at support@namastedev.com

 **© 2023 NamasteDev.com.
 All Rights Reserved**